 "Sorry, m’dear!"
 Mahihko sang out with his usual exuberance.
 He crouched down next to the larger wolf and continued to poke him between the ears until Lone finally rolled onto his back with a displeased grumble.
-His slender companion held out what looked like a compact nutrition bar in one hand, as well as the small radio and headset he’d plucked off the strange, dead creature at the Blue base earlier that day.
+Mahihko held out what looked like a compact nutrition bar in one hand, as well as the small radio and headset he’d plucked off the odd, dead creature at the Blue base earlier that day.
 "What’s wrong, sleepyhead?
-Ya look like you got run over by a train or two."
+Ya look like ya got run over by a train or two."

-"We slept on the floor because Graceful Bastard-Bitch and his Man-Whore Crew took up all the furniture, and that was after you kept me up for like an hour to work out your no-alien-sex frustrations…" The muscular lupine grimaced and forced himself to sit up before snatching the food bar and sniffing at it suspiciously.
+"We slept on the floor because Graceful Bastard-Bitch and his Man-Whore Crew took up all the furniture, and that was after you kept me up for like an hour to work out your no-alien-sex frustrations…" Lone grimaced and forced himself to sit up before snatching the food bar and sniffing at it suspiciously.
 "I’m sore and…drained.
 You’re like a vampire, but with…you know.
 Not blood."

 "Don’t I know it!"
-The feminine wolf grinned broadly.
+Mahihko grinned broadly.
 He gestured toward the fruity-smelling rectangle.
 "Go ahead, it ain’t bad.
 Guessin’ whatever fruits and nuts they got on this crazy ring-world ain’t all that distant from our own.
-I tucked a few more into your pack already so you can fill your mouth with some tasty nut treats whenever you’re missing me."
+I tucked a few more into your pack already so you c'n fill your mouth with some tasty nut treats whenever yer missing me."
 Lone glowered up at him, but reluctantly took a bite and chewed slowly.

 He blinked and glanced at the nondescript wrapper before shrugging and continuing to nibble at it while nodding at the communicator.
 "Thanks, I guess.
 If you hadn’t told me otherwise, I’d honestly think this was some generic fruit bar from the corner store…this place has so many weird similarities."
 He chewed thoughtfully, then inquired: "Did you get that thing working?"

 "Ha, did I get it working.
 Ha!
 Child’s play!
 Been up for almost an hour, hon.
-And Grace took his two giants for a night walk, I think he said something about finding a suitable tobacco replacement."
+And Grace took his two giants for a night walk, I think he said somethin' about findin' a suitable tobacco replacement."
 Mahihko paused as Simmons’s voice floated through the rec room – nearly as loud as Sarge’s, and yet somehow only a fraction as authoritative:

 "Grif!
 Where are you with those rations?!
 We’re leaving in fifteen minutes!"

-The black-and-white lupine continued smoothly when no reply rose up to answer the frustrated soldier.
-"Anyway, I grabbed Simmons and he spent a few minutes showing me the radios they use for regular communication.
-It’s basically a form of shortwave – you can thank your nerd friend Vic for the intro lesson on comms gear, tell him I still owe him an unassuming anonymous BJ with the promise that he can still be straight afterward – and it wasn’t too hard to match frequencies with this little number off our shot-up friend with no tail."
+Mahihko continued smoothly when no reply rose up to answer the frustrated soldier.
+"Anyway, I grabbed Simmons an' he spent a few minutes showin' me the radios they use for regular communication.
+It’s basically a form of shortwave – you c'n thank your nerd friend Vic back home for the intro lesson on comms gear, tell him I still owe him an unassuming anonymous BJ with the promise that he can still be straight afterward – and it wasn’t too hard to match frequencies with this little number off our shot-up friend with no tail."

-"You were very comfortable, and such a gentleman to wordlessly offer to be my mattress," the smaller male replied daintily, earning a scowl once again.
+"You were very comfortable, and such a gentleman to wordlessly offer to be my mattress," the thief replied daintily, earning a scowl once again.

 "Ass.
 This thing using batteries?"

 "Ayep.
-Unfortunately even though they look a lot like our batteries, they’re not quite compatible with anything we got, or what the boys got here at the base.
+Unfortunately even though they look a lot like our batteries, they ain't quite compatible with anythin' we got, or what the boys got here at the base.
 Buuuut…" Mahihko reached down and poked a small latch on the back of the communicator, allowing a miniature three-panel device to unfold.
 "Built in solar panel!
 Obviously you need…you know.
 A sun.
 But hopefully it’ll last you the rest of the darkness as long as you ain’t on it constantly."

-"Delightful," the larger wolf uttered with a sigh.
+"Delightful," Lone uttered with a sigh.
 "Alright.
 Better get my shit together and head out before they--"